A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: Closure of under inverses of homomorphisms

 \section{Closure of \wfta under inverses of homomorphisms}

-It is a well known fact that regular tree languages are closed under inverses of homomorphisms.
+It is well known (cf. Theorem 1.4.4 in \cite{tata2022}) that regular tree languages are closed under inverses of homomorphisms.
 Sadly, this is not true in the weighted case, at least not for arbitrary semirings.
-This raises the question if it is possible to give a precise description of the class of semirings $\Se$ for which \wfta are closed under inverses of homomorphisms.
+This raises the question if it is possible to give a precise description of the class of semirings for which recognizable weighted tree languages are closed under inverses of homomorphisms.
 This question will be answered by Theorem \ref{thr:clOTAUIHom}.